top of page

 Nail Length

-At Once Upon a Voice, all students ages 6–19 are expected to develop piano proficiency on the MIDI keyboard as part of their musical instruction, regardless of their primary focus.
-To support safe, effective technique, students must keep their nails short enough to allow proper hand position, comfort, and dexterity when playing.
+At Once Upon a Voice, all weekly workshop and private lesson students are expected to develop piano proficiency on the MIDI keyboard as part of their musical instruction, regardless of their primary focus.
+To support safe, effective technique, youth students must keep their nails short enough to allow proper hand position, comfort, and dexterity when playing.

-In keeping with our trauma-informed, neurodiversity-affirming approach, we respect that students may have personal, cultural, sensory, or medical reasons for maintaining longer nails.
-However, participation in live services requires adherence to physical and technical standards necessary for safe and successful MIDI keyboard training.
+In keeping with our trauma-informed, neurodiversity-affirming approach, we respect that youth students may have personal, cultural, sensory, or medical reasons for maintaining longer nails.
+However, participation in weekly workshops or private lessons require adherence to physical and technical standards necessary for safe and successful MIDI keyboard training.
 We are committed to supporting each student’s growth with care, respect, and clear expectations that foster musical success while honoring individual needs.

 Finances

-Household size includes parents, guardians, and dependents living at the same address.
-Children under 18 are always counted as part of their parents’ or guardians’ household, even if they have a job.
-Anyone 18 or 19 is included in their parents’ or guardians’ household if they are still claimed as dependents on tax returns.
+Household size includes parents, legal guardians, and dependents living at the same address.
+Children under 18 are always counted as part of their parents’ or legal guardians’ household, even if they have a job.
+Adults are included in their parents’ or legal guardians’ household if they are still claimed as dependents on tax returns.
 If they are financially independent, they may apply based on their income.

 Add up to 5 files.